ebastler/marbastlib/readme.md

 * LED_WS2812_2020 - footprint for WS2812B-2020 and WS2812C-2020
 * PNT_RKJXU1210006 - Alps RKJXU1210006 slide-thumbstick (used in PSP-3000 models)
 * QFN-60_EP_7x7_Pitch0.4mm - footprint needed for IS31FL3741A
-* ROT_Alps_EC11E-Switch - Improved version of the original KiCAD EC11E footprint with pre-assigned 3d model
+* ROT_Alps_EC11E-Switch - Improved version of the original KiCad EC11E footprint with pre-assigned 3d model
 * ROT_SKYLOON_HS-Swicth - Footprint for a [Skyloon MX-footprint-compatible rotary encoder](https://skyloong.vip/products/abs-hot-swappable-knobs-madule) - can be combined with an MX hotswap footprint!
 * SOT-23-6-routable - variation of the default SOT-23-6, with enough spacing for 2 traces between the pads and clearer pin 1 marking
 * SW_ESP3020 - footprint for ESP3020 SMD 2-way-switches
 * SW_MSK12C02-HB - footprint for MSK12C02-HB SMD 1-pole, 2-position switch
 * SW_SKHLLCA010 - footprint for Alps SKHLLCA010 THT pushbutton
-* SW_SPST_SKQG_WithStem - copy of the default KiCAD lib's SKQG footprint, but with rounded pads and pre-assigned 3d model
+* SW_SPST_SKQG_WithStem - copy of the default KiCad lib's SKQG footprint, but with rounded pads and pre-assigned 3d model
 * SW_T1A2QR - footprint for the Diptronics T1A2QR SMD pushbutton
 * SW_SSSS213100 - footprint for Alps SSSSS213100 THT 1-pole, 2-position switch
 * SW_SSSS223900 - footprint for Alps SSSS223900 THT 2-pole, 3-position switch